Amelia Etlinger collection

 The majority of the Amelia Etlinger Collection, consisting of over 100 works, correspondence, and criticism, was donated by Ellen Marie Helinka [Bissert], who has been instrumental in preserving Etlinger's legacy.
 Helinka founded 13th Moon: A Feminist Literary Magazine in 1973, and it was the poems in Ellen's interview with Etlinger that won her the Fels Award in 1976.
 Helinka and Etlinger maintained their relationship and correspondence up until Amelia's passing in 1987.
 Helinka was also corresponding with Mike Belt and preserved and donated his collection of Amelia's work to the Poetry Collection along with her personal collection.
 For more biographical and historical information on Etlinger and her work, please see the Ellen Marie Helinka [Bissert] file in the Research and Correspondence series.
 Other material was donated by Mirella Bentivoglio, with whom Etlinger had both a personal and professional relationship, Paula Claire, and others, and additional items were sent directly by Etlinger to the Poetry Collection curators in the 1970s and 1980s.

-The Amelia Etlinger Collection, 1971-2014, is primarily a collection of over 100 art objects, mail art, and concrete poetry sent to Ellen Marie Helinka [Bissert], Mike Belt, Mirella Bentivoglio, and the University at Buffalo Poetry Collection in the 1970s and 1980s.
+The Amelia Etlinger collection, 1971-2014, is primarily a collection of over 100 art objects, mail art, and concrete poetry sent to Ellen Marie Helinka [Bissert], Mike Belt, Mirella Bentivoglio, and the University at Buffalo Poetry Collection in the 1970s and 1980s.
 Additional material includes correspondence between mailart recipients and Etlinger, and correspondence between recipients pertaining to Etlinger; exhibition catalogs, announcements, interviews, newspaper clippings, and photographs; and art criticism in the form of articles, exhibition reviews, descriptions, and a DVD of artist and collector Paula Claire opening and describing her personal collection of Etlinger works.

 Collection donated from the personal collections of Ellen Marie Helinka [Bissert], Mirella Bentivoglio, Paula Claire, Gloria F Orenstein, and Michael Basinski.
 The curators of the Poetry Collection received some pieces directly from Amelia Etlinger.
 An accrual from Laura Etlinger was donated in 2018.
 An accrual from Diane Morrison was donated in 2023.

 Accruals and Additions